mozilla-services/docs/source/sync/storageformat5.rst

 ------------------

-All encryption keys used in Sync are ultimately tied back to the user's *Class-B Master Key*, which is managed by Firefox Accounts and obtained through the `FxA signin protocol <https://mozilla.github.io/ecosystem-platform/docs/fxa-engineering/fxa-onepw-protocol>`_ (which refers to this value as "kB").
+All encryption keys used in Sync are ultimately tied back to the user's *Class-B Master Key*, which is managed by Mozilla accounts and obtained through the `Accounts/Sync signin protocol <https://mozilla.github.io/ecosystem-platform/explanation/onepw-protocol>`_ (which refers to this value as "kB").
 All clients that wish to collaborate via Sync share the same value for this key.
 It is important to state that the *Class-B Master Key* or keys derived from it